Featured image of post No B.S. Vision Boards: Make One That Actually Works

 Questions You’re Probably Asking

-Q: How often should we update our vision board?
-A: Ideally, you should review and update your vision board at least quarterly to ensure it remains relevant and aligned with your goals.
+A: Ideally, you should review and update your vision board quarterly to reflect any changes in your goals or priorities.

 comments powered by Disqus